Key Takeaways

 - Travel Expenses – If the surrogate lives far from the intended parents or clinic, travel costs for medical visits may become a significant expense.

-Planning for these unexpected surrogacy costs can help intended parents avoid financial stress and stay on track throughout the surrogacy process.
+Planning for these unexpected surrogacy costs can help intended parents avoid financial stress and stay on track throughout the surrogacy processThe full series of steps from initial consultation to post-birth legal finalization..

 Surrogacy legal fees in California are another important component of the overall budget.
 These costs are often underestimated but are critical to ensuring that the process is handled correctly.